spkvfx/Intro-Web-Dev-Homework/project-3/readme.md

 I am having trouble thinking of any one thing I had significant problems.
 The buttons went pretty smoothly, but other than that it was more or less forty-eight hours of continuous hell.

-I absolutely hate HTML; though regardless of this I feel I do have something I can be proud of, and finally a webpage to submit for my graduate school application: provided that it renders properly and reliably.
+I absolutely hate HTML; though regardless of this I feel I do have something I can be proud of, and finally a webpage to submit for my graduate school application, provided that it renders properly and reliably.

 ### Screenshot